 Ibid, p.
 34.

-See Bettina Bradbury, Working Families: Age, Gender and Daily Survival in Industrial Montreal (Montreal 2007), for a discussion of the family economy in 19th Century Montreal
+See Bettina Bradbury, Working Families: Age, Gender, and Daily Survival in Industrializing Montreal (Toronto: University of Toronto Press, 2007), for a discussion of the family economy in 19th C. Montreal

 Copp, The Anatomy of Poverty, p 56.